-Licensing games from America, that was a great idea.
+Licensing games from America which may be similar to 온카, that was a great idea.
 But the big platform in the UK was ZX Spectrum, unknown in the states.
 Our Brummie heroes Geoff and Anne Brown were faced with the problem of converting the US games they were licensing to UK formats.
 Luckily there were small development houses all over England, just not many in B-Town.
 We believe the home computer conversions of this cool-car driving Japanese original may have been done by Probe (from Croydon), but we know it was the guys in Perry Barr who put the deals together.
 We like to think that it wasn’t just the money that attracted them to this release but the idea of it being a bit like getting into work on the 11.

 In the Streetfighter cast you’ll find a motley crew of brawlers who you might think were sketched from locals in the Crown and Cushion.
 They weren’t, the rights were bought from the Capcom original and the coding was done by Tiertex Design Studios in Manchester who were probably able to do some character studies based on the Happy Mondays.
 Sadly the freaky-dancin death move was hidden behind a cheat code.